-assume a "bent" configuration, it really needs to experience shear strains γ because its sides must stay straight.
-Consider a beam modeled with the quadrilateral element.
 When the beam (and the quadrilateral element) are very stocky, the energy stored in bending is comparable with the energy stored in shear.
-On the other hand, when aspect ratio increases and the beam and the finite element become very thin, most of the energy should be stored in bending and only very little in shear.
-Unfortunately, the thin element needs to experience shear deformation in order to bend, and to attain a bent configuration the energy that needs to be stored in shear becomes many times larger than the energy stored in bending.
-Correspondingly, the moment to bend the finite element becomes much larger than necessary to bend the actual beam.
-The deformation of the finite element will be therefore much smaller than it should be, and we say the element locked.
+On the other hand, when the aspect ratio increases and the beam and the finite element become thin, most of the energy should be stored in bending and only very little in shear.
+Unfortunately, for the finite element the ratio of the shear energy to the bending energy SEC/BEC increases as the element becomes thin, for instance the ratio could well be in excess of ≈ 100 or more.
+Then the finite element deformation is only about 1% of the correct value: the finite element locks.